 Alabama's Tornado Death Toll Of 23 Is Final, Lee County Sheriff Says

-Everyone who had been reported missing after violent tornadoes struck eastern Alabama Sunday is now accounted for and they don't expect the death toll of 23 people to change, officials said Wednesday.
+Everyone who had been reported missing after violent tornadoes struck eastern Alabama Sunday is now accounted for and authorities said Wednesday that they don't expect the death toll of 23 people to change.
 The mission is now about recovery, Lee County Sheriff Jay Jones said.

 There had been fears that the toll might rise by as many as seven or eight people — but in a midday briefing, Jones said, "I'm very pleased to announce... we are now confident we have accounted for all of the individuals."